Tunnel and Reservoir Plan: 20th century

 The construction of the Sanitary and Ship Canal (1892–1900), enlargements to the North Shore Channel (1907–1910), the construction of the Cal-Sag Channel (1911–1922), and the construction of locks at the mouth of the Chicago River (1933–1938) brought further improvements to the sanitary issues of the time.
 These projects blocked further amounts of sewage from draining into Lake Michigan.
 The projects also brought fresh lake water to inland waterways to further dilute sewage that was already in the waterways.

 Surrounding farmland also engaged in flood control projects.
 The Illinois Farm Drainage Act of 1879 established drainage districts.
 These districts were generally named for the basin they drained—for example, the Fox River Drainage District.
 After World War II, suburban communities began to realize the benefits of separating stormwater from sewage water and began to construct separate sewer and storm drainage lines.
 The primary benefit of wastestream separation is that storm water requires less treatment than sewage before being returned to the environment.

 Flood damage grew markedly after 1938, when surrounding natural drainage areas were lost to development and human activity.
-Serious flooding has occurred in the Chicago metropolitan area in 1849, 1855, 1885, 1938, 1952, 1954, 1957, 1961, 1973, 1979, 1986, 1987, 1996, 2007, and 2008—but most record-setting crests occurred after 1948.
+Serious flooding has occurred in the Chicago metropolitan area in 1849, 1855, 1885, 1938, 1952, 1954, 1957, 1961, 1973, 1979, 1986, 1987, 1996, 2007, 2008, 2010, 2011, 2022, 2023 — but most record-setting crests occurred after 1948.

 In the 1960s, the concept of Deep Tunnel was studied and recommended as a solution to continuing flooding issues.

 Status

 Phase 1, the creation of 109.4 mi of drainage tunnels ranging from 9 to 33 ft in diameter, up to 350 ft underground, was adopted in 1972, commenced in 1975, and completed and operational by 2006.
 Phase 2, creation of reservoirs primarily intended for flood control, remains underway with an expected completion date of 2029.
 Currently, up to 2.3 e9gal of sewage can be stored and held in the tunnels themselves while awaiting processing at sewage treatment plants, which release treated water into the Calumet and Des Plaines rivers.

 Additional sewage is stored at the 7.9 e9gal Thornton Composite Reservoir, and the 350 e6gal Gloria Alitto Majewski Reservoir near O'Hare International Airport.
 The 3.5 e9gal McCook Reservoir was completed in 2017 and will be expanded to 10 e9gal by 2029.
-Because the reservoirs are decommissioned quarries, construction has been delayed by decreased demand for the quarried gravel.
 Upon completion, the TARP system will have a storage capacity of 17.5 e9gal.